scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 between them, for example a 1 pixel slice of a MapCube should result in a Lightcurve and a 1 pixel slice of a composite map should be a Spectrum.
 While these types of interoperability are not yet implemented in SunPy it is a future goal.

-To this end, the 0.3 release of SunPy will include a large scale refactoring of all the data types.
+To this end, the 0.3 release of SunPy include a large scale refactoring of all the data types.
 This is primarily motivated by the desire to move away from a structure where we inherit a numpy ndarray to the data type containing the data as an attribute.
 This design is also mirrored by AstroPy's NDData object which has many similarities to function of our data types especially the Map.